 Special dress code for Mashad and Qom

-Only for visiting the most important religious shrines (especially Imam Reza’s shrine in Mashad, and Fatima’s tomb in Ghom) is obligatory chador in Iran.
+Only for visiting the most important religious shrines (especially Imam Reza’s shrine in Mashad, and the religious complex of Qom) it is obligatory to wear a chador for women.
 A chador is a black and long piece of cloth which covers around the head and body (= chador literally means tent).
-A chador will be providedfor tourists on loan at the entrance.
+A chador will be provided for tourists on loan at the entrance.

 Indoors these rules do not apply.
 In general: when you visit people in their homes, take notice how they behave and dress.
 And ask if you can take off the headscarf.
 In case the bus has dark tinted windows, you can also take off the headscarf.

 Sandals and open toes are perfectly fine for both women and men.
 Whether you’ve got painted nails on your fingers or your toes, you’d be just fine.

 We also encourage you to take practical clothes that combine easily (layer upon layer).

 • take off your shoes in people’s homes and in mosques,